ddnexus/pagy/README.md

 ### Branching

-Pagy follows the [GitFlow](https://datasift.github.io/gitflow/IntroducingGitFlow.html) branching model with `master` and `dev`.

 The `master` branch is the latest rubygem-published release.
+It also contains docs and comment changes that don't affect the published code.

 The `dev` branch is the development branch with the new code that will be merged in the next release.